file9.ai

 Economy

-The economy of the Turks and Caicos Islands is primarily service-oriented, with services accounting for 72.6% of GDP in 2024.
-The tourism sector has been severely affected by the pandemic; however, the islands reported a real GDP growth rate of 5.6% in 2024.
-The territory operates with a negative trade balance and relies heavily on fossil fuels.
+The economy of the Turks and Caicos Islands is primarily driven by the tourism sector, with services accounting for 72.6% of the GDP.
+In 2024, the GDP is estimated to be $1.554 billion, with an expected growth rate of 5.6%.
+However, the islands have a negative trade balance and are dependent on fossil fuels.

 Government

-• The current constitution became effective on 15 October 2012
+• The constitution was most recently amended on 15 October 2012.

 Military and Security

-The defense responsibilities for the Turks and Caicos Islands lie with the United Kingdom, as the territory does not maintain its own military forces.
+The defense of the Turks and Caicos Islands is the responsibility of the United Kingdom.
+The islands do not maintain their own military forces.

 Energy

-Electricity access is nearly universal, with 99.9% of the population having access as of 2022.
-The islands' energy generation is heavily reliant on fossil fuels, with limited use of renewable sources.
+Electricity access is nearly universal, with 99.9% of the population electrified.
+The primary source of electricity generation is fossil fuels, accounting for 98.1% of installed capacity, with solar energy contributing 1.9%.

 Environment